Oakland Raiders: 1963–1966

+1967: AFL champions

 On the field, the team Davis had assembled and coached steadily improved.
-With John Rauch (Davis's hand-picked successor) as head coach and quarterback Daryle Lamonica, the Raiders finished the 1967 season with a 13–1 record and won the 1967 AFL Championship, defeating the Houston Oilers 40–7.
+With John Rauch (Davis's successor by his choice) as head coach and quarterback Daryle Lamonica, the Raiders finished the 1967 season with a 13–1 record and won the 1967 AFL Championship, defeating the Houston Oilers 40–7.
 The win earned the team a trip to Super Bowl II at the Orange Bowl, where they were defeated 33–14 by Vince Lombardi's Green Bay Packers.
 Both of Oakland's touchdowns were scored on receptions by wide receiver Bill Miller.

+1968: "Heidi Bowl"

 On November 17, 1968, Oakland scored two touchdowns in the final minute to defeat the New York Jets 43–32.
 However, NBC, decided to break away from its coverage to broadcast the television film Heidi, which caused many viewers to miss the Raiders' comeback.
 Oakland ended the 1968 season with a 12–2 record; defeating the Chiefs 41–6 in a tiebreaker playoff before losing 27–23 to the Jets in the AFL Championship Game.